PrethamMuthappa/Sys-Monitor/README.md

 # Sys-Monitor

-#### (Development on progress)

-**Sys-Monitor** is a resource monitor application created using Rust and egui library The application is meant to monitor your systems resource such as cpu load, memory, networks, storage etc, the application is still in early development
+**Sys-Monitor** is a resource monitor application created using Rust and egui library The application is meant to monitor your systems resource such as cpu load, memory, networks, storage etc, the application is still in early development and is sometimes unstable
 ##### Languages and library
 - Rust
 - egui